ta5946/Spin/readme.md

 ---

-Outcome switching is defined as unjustified change of the predefined trial outcomes.
-This leads to researchers reporting only the outcomes that support their hypothesis.
+Outcome switching is an unjustified change of the predefined trial outcomes, leading to reporting only the favourable outcomes that support the hypothesis of the researchers.
+Outcome switching is one of the most common types of spin.
+It can consist in omitting the primary outcome in the results and conclusions of the abstract, or in the focus on significant secondary outcomes.

 ---